-The original owner of the Emu Bay Holiday Homes site had sold his farm on South Australia’s Yorke Peninsula and came over to Kangaroo Island as a lay preacher for the Uniting Church.
+The original owners of the Emu Bay Holiday Homes, Gary and Joylene Watters had sold their farm on South Australia’s Yorke Peninsula and came over to Kangaroo Island as a lay preacher for the Uniting Church.
 Later, the church could no longer support a second preacher and that’s when Gary and Joylene invested in a 5-acre bare block of land overlooking Emu Bay – with a vision of building some holiday accommodation units and creating a lifestyle for themselves.

 In 1993, Gary and Joylene built the shed and water tanks, living in a caravan while building Shalom and Jireh.
 Next came the main house, now called Amani (Swahili for Peace) with Bayviews attached, followed by the two cottages and then the two cabins.